percwg/perc-wg/double/draft-ietf-perc-double.md

 ## Encrypting a Packet

-To encrypt a packet, the endpoint encrypts the packet using the inner (end-to-end) cryptographic context and then encrypts using the outer (hop-by-hop) cryptographic context.
+To encrypt a packet, the endpoint encrypts the packet using the inner (end-to-end) cryptographic key and then encrypts using the outer (hop-by-hop) cryptographic key.
 The processes is as follows:

 * Form an RTP packet.
 If there are any header extensions, they MUST use [@!RFC5285].

-* Apply the inner cryptographic algorithm to the RTP packet.
-If encrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when encrypting the RTP packet using the inner cryptographic context.

 * If the endpoint wishes to insert header extensions that can be modified by an Media Distributor, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end